• Skip to primary navigation

 I knew I was going to be disappointed with CPI when I saw the rows of cookie-cutter houses on the planning map.
 That still didn’t prepare me from being disappointed when I saw the rows of cookie-cutter houses.

-Along with cookie-cutter housing, another thing that bothers me about these projects are gated communities.
+Along with cookie-cutter housing, another thing that bothers me about these projects is gated communities.
 If a developer is going to build a gated community, it should be somewhere secluded and not in a space that is supposed to be a new city centre.

 Bad traffic and why we shouldn’t build islands that look like things